rahulkj/pcf-concourse-pipelines/README.md

 PCF product tiles Concourse Pipelines:
 ---
 > **CAUTION:** Pivotal does not provide support for these pipelines.
 > If you find anything broken, then please submit a PR.
 ---

+---
+## NOTICE: This repository will be available, and PR's will be merged, but no new features will be added here.
+Please start using https://github.com/rahul-kj/pcf-automation
+---

 ### Pipelines available in this repository are: